ukendt-gruppe/whoKnows/README.md

 ![Coverage](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/svdf18/44e7725b61d78d612fa0ee53b3437c78/raw/go-coverage.json)

-# Whoknows Variations
+# Whoknows (Ukendt Gruppe)

-This is the Whoknows variations repository.
-It is not meant for production as it contains several security vulnerabilities and problematic parts on purpose.
+This is the Ukendt Gruppe edit of Whoknows search engine project

 ## How to get started

-Each branch is a tutorial in a different topic based on the same Flask application as in the `main` branch.

-One way to follow along is by:

-1. Forking the repository to your own account.
+1. Fork the repository to your own account.

-2. Cloning the repository to your local machine.
+2. Clone the repository to your local machine.

-3. Checking out the branch you are interested in (e.g. `git checkout <branch_name>`).
+3. Check out the branch you are interested in (e.g. `git checkout <branch_name>`).

-4. Following the instructions in the README of the branch.

-5. You can now push changes to your own repository.
+4. Branch out

+5. Work on your feature to the project

 ## Pull requests

-If you have any suggestions or improvements to the tutorials, feel free to open a pull request.
+Feel free to open a pull request:

+1. Ensure it works locally

+2. Make pull request to Development branch

+3. Await approval

 =======
 # whoKnows
-Legacy from DevOps